The Guy’s Home Guide for Your 30s

 If your twenties are a time of great experimentation, your thirties are all about realizing that it’s also pretty fun to finally get a handle on who you are and what you’re all about.
 This is the time to invest in some great pieces and settle into some good habits at home that will pay off for decades.
 Make sure you’ve got these things down pat during this decade.

-Below, the home guide for your 30s:
+Below, the guy’s home guide for your 30s:

-Some “keep forever” furniture
+1. Invest in “keep forever” furniture

 This is the time to think about investing in a few classic pieces that you’ll be able to enjoy for the long haul.
-No longer should you automatically turn to IKEA to fill the gaps in your decor.
+No longer will you automatically turn to IKEA to fill the gaps in your decor!